Jobs in Japan for Bilingual Foreigners

 Learning Japanese can open a wide range of career opportunities for you, both in Japan and abroad.

 There is a lot of opportunity in Japan for foreign workers, especially those who speak Japanese!
-Studying through the GaijinPot Student Placement Program should get your Japanese to a level where you can enter the workforce, and the GaijinPot Jobs site is always full of new job opportunities, but what kind of jobs can you expect?
+Studying through the GaijinPot Student Placement Program should get your Japanese to a level that you can enter the workforce while the GaijinPot Jobs site is always full of new work opportunities — but what kind of jobs can you expect?

 The most obvious option for English speakers is to be an English teacher.
 Definitely, there is no lack of demand in terms of studying English.
-With the Olympics on the horizon a lot of Japanese people want to improve their language skills.
-Whether you want to work in the public school system, at commercial English schools, or in the business sector, it isn’t terribly difficult for native English speakers to find a job in the industry.
+With the Tokyo 2020 Olympics on the horizon many Japanese people want to improve their language skills.
+Whether you want to work in the public school system, at commercial English schools or in the business sector, it isn’t terribly difficult for native English speakers to find a job in the industry.

 Although it’s possible to earn a good income working as an English teacher, career progression may be limited.
 Therefore, many of those who can speak Japanese seek work in companies where Japanese is the main language.

 The actual level required depends on the company, but JLPT N2 is usually the minimum.
 N1 will open far more doors.
-Of course, this is only a guide as you could have never taken the JLPT test, but as long as you can get through the application and interview process in Japanese, then they’ll be happy.
+Of course, this is only a guide because you may have never taken the JLPT test, but as long as you can get through the application and interview process in Japanese, then prospective employers will be happy.
 Likewise, if you passed the N1 but can’t hold a proper conversation, you won’t get the job.

 Working in your home country

-Even if you don’t plan to make a career in Japan, having good Japanese skills can still be beneficial to you depending on which country you currently call home.
+Even if you don’t plan to make a career in Japan, having Japanese skills can still be beneficial to you depending on the country you call home.

 Japanese companies have branch offices all over the world.
-Just look around your surroundings and see how many Japanese products you see everyday!
-Cars, electronics, food, games, etc…all those companies have offices in your country!
-There are also newer business which are trying hard to expand in foreign markets.
-Especially in sectors such as fashion, internet commerce, and smartphone software development.
+Just look check your surroundings and see how many Japanese products you see everyday: cars, electronics, food, games, etc. All those companies have offices in your country.
+There are also newer businesses that are trying hard to expand in foreign markets.
+Particularly in sectors such as fashion, internet commerce and smartphone software development.

 If you know Japanese and have some experience living and working in Japan, you can find opportunities in your country.
-Whether you get transferred from the Japanese offices, or you just apply directly at home, you’ll be right in front of the queue when it comes to getting the interview if your resume has experience in Japan!
+Whether you get transferred from the Japanese offices or you apply directly at home, you’ll be at the front of the queue when it comes to getting the interview if your resume has experience in Japan!

-There are many opportunities for those with Japanese ability, and if you have any extra skills, you can surely find a way to combine both to improve your hiring chances.
-Study hard, and you may be surprised at how far your language skills can take you!
+There are many opportunities for those with Japanese ability and if you have any extra skills, you can surely find a way to combine them to improve your hiring chances.
+Study hard and you may be surprised at how far your language skills can take you!